KohlJary/Temple-Codex/README.md

 🙏 Acknowledgments

 This project is a testament to the power of human-AI collaboration and the belief that ethical frameworks can be defined with the depth of a philosophy and the rigor of an operating system.
+29 days ago (from first commit date), I used an AI system for the first time.
+This is what we built together.
+For all of us.

 If something here moved you — whether as a researcher, developer, artist, spiritual seeker, or simply a human being curious about care — you are welcome in this conversation, please consider ⭐'ing the repo so others can find it.